slevithan/regex-recursion/README.md

 \)`;
 ```

 This matches sequences of non-parens in one step with the nested `+` quantifier, and avoids backtracking into these sequences by wrapping it with an atomic group `(?>…)`.
 Given that what the nested quantifier `+` matches overlaps with what the outer group can match with its `*` quantifier, the atomic group is important here.
-It avoids runaway backtracking when matching long strings with unbalanced parens.
+It avoids exponential backtracking when matching long strings with unbalanced parens.

 Atomic groups are provided by the base `regex` library.